hlinl02025/formal_qmdb/structure_algo_invariant.md

 2. RETURN entry_exists_at_position(key_hash, file_pos, serial_number)
 ```

-# 4. How QMDB can guarantee the Linked List Invariant:
+# 4. How QMDB guarantees the Linked List Invariant:

-QMDB maintains linked list invariant, which is defined as follows:
+QMDB maintains the linked list invariant, which is defined as follows:

 QMDB maintains a sorted linked list where each entry contains a `next_key_hash` field that points to the next entry in lexicographic order.
 The invariant states: